Maryland Sports Betting

 Benefits of Using Legal, Regulated Sites and Apps

 Unlicensed offshore betting sites located in other countries often advertise “legal” bets for U.S. customers, but are best avoided.
 These offshore websites are infamous for having security and safety protocols that are lacking.
-If you’re looking to bet online, legal is the way to go, which is why it’s great news that sports betting is now on the Maryland Constitution.
+If you’re looking to bet online, legal is the way to go, which is why it’s great news that sports betting is now available in Maryland.
 Overall, regulated sites are better because of:

 Retail Betting Locations in Maryland

-There are also race track locations that will be eligible for licenses:
+There are also several race track locations that will be eligible for licenses:

-Additionally, sports teams such as the Washington Football Team are pushing to be allowed to offer sports betting kiosks at stadiums such as FedEx Field.
+Additionally, sports teams such as the Baltimore Ravens and the Washington Commanders will be allowed to offer sports betting kiosks at their stadiums.

 History of Betting in Maryland